Codort/website/CONTRIBUTING.md

 We consider the following as violations to the DCO:

-1. Modifying the sign-off template above;
-2. Signing the DCO with a fake name or pseudonym, if you are registered on GitHub or another platform with a fake name then you will not be able to contribute to Codort before updating your name;
+1. Signing the DCO with a fake name or pseudonym, if you are registered on GitHub or another platform with a fake name then you will not be able to contribute to Codort before updating your name;
-3. Submitting a contribution that you did not have the right to submit whether due to licensing, copyright, or any other restrictions.
+2. Submitting a contribution that you did not have the right to submit whether due to licensing, copyright, or any other restrictions.

-Any deliberate violation will result in a ban from contributing to Codort and from our Discord.

 <details closed>
 <summary><b>Click to toggle DCO text</b></summary>